 For complex inter-related processes, machine learning techniques could be used to find optimizations that analysts could easily miss.
-Here are some examples from PwC
+Here are some examples from PwC:

 Machine learning might come up with the suggestion that ordering material X from supplier A in the week of Christmas instead of the first week in January will result in a 50% improvement in order fulfilment in January.
 You could change the RPA robot setting in line with this suggestion to make sure orders to the relevant suppliers are placed during Christmas week, while your staff are on vacation.
 Apart from its ability to generate simple correlations, machine learning combined with today’s computing power is increasingly capable of identifying unknown relationships within multiple business processes.
-For instance, it can potentially correlate procumbent processes with sales processes to analyse directly what supply chain management actions need to be taken to improve sales
+For instance, it can potentially correlate procumbent processes with sales processes to analyze directly what supply chain management actions need to be taken to improve sales.